How to Start Recycling in Fort Worth

 - Target: Offers bag and battery recycling, plus a recycling bin for ink cartridges.

 Make it a habit to drop off these items during your regular shopping trips.
-It’s a simple way to recycle without an extra stop.
+Its a simple way to recycle without an extra stop.

 Real Examples